 These fall appetizers are the perfect way to kick off the season!

-I can’t speak for everyone, but as for me, fall is my absolute favorite time of year.
+I can’t speak for everyone, but fall is my absolute favorite time of year.

 That’s not exclusively because of the food, but compiling this list of fall starters reminded me that the food certainly doesn’t hurt.